Create a Job from a MapForce Mapping

 This example shows you how to create a FlowForce Server job from a MapForce mapping.
 First, you will deploy a demo mapping file from MapForce to FlowForce Server.
-Deploying a mapping means that MapForce organizes the resources used by the mapping into an object and passes it to FlowForce Server.
-Once the mapping is deployed to FlowForce Server, you can create a server job from it.
-This particular example instructs you how to configure the mapping job to run daily at a specific time.
+Once the mapping is deployed to FlowForce Server, you will create a server job from it.
+The job will be configured to run daily at a specific time.

 •Required licenses: MapForce Enterprise or Professional edition, MapForce Server or MapForce Server Advanced Edition, FlowForce Server